 Finland-headed oil refiner and renewable fuel producer Neste Oyj has been exploring ways to introduce liquefied waste plastic as a future raw material for fossil refining.
-The aim of the development project is to proceed to industrial scale trial during 2019.
+The aim of the development project is to proceed to an industrial-scale trial during 2019.
 The company’s target is to process more than one million tonnes of waste plastic by 2030.

 Neste has been ranked the world’s second most sustainable company and we are already the world’s largest producer of renewable diesel from waste and residues.
-Our target is to also be a leader in low-carbon refining and support circular economy by developing innovative solutions based on waste plastic, said Matti Lehmus, Executive Vice President of Neste’s Oil Products business area.
+Our target is to also be a leader in low-carbon refining and support circular economy by developing innovative solutions based on waste plastic, said Matti Lehmus, EVP of Neste’s Oil Products business area.

-Using waste plastic as a raw material increases material efficiency, reduces crude oil dependency and carbon footprint of products based on such raw material.
+Using waste plastic as a raw material increases material efficiency, and reduces crude oil dependency and the carbon footprint of products based on such raw material.

 With our strong legacy in raw material and pretreatment research, we are in a unique position to introduce waste plastics as a new raw material for fossil refining.
 At the same time, we aim to provide solutions to support global plastic waste reduction, Lehmus said.